 Trigeminal neuralgia or tic douloureux corresponds to a clinical manifestation of sudden severe paroxysms of excruciating pain on one side of the face which usually lasts a few seconds to a few minutes, involving one or more branches of the trigeminal nerve (CN V).
 Vascular compression is the most prevalent cause.
 Other causes include compression due to cerebellopontine angle (CPA) tumours or cysts, perineural tumour spread, or multiple sclerosis.

 There is approximately an incidence of 4.3 per 100,000 per annum.
-The vast majority of cases are unilateral, with the right side of the face being affected more commonly (1.5:1), only about 3% are bilateral.
-It has a peak around 60 to 70 years, with prevalence increasing with age 1;4.
+The vast majority of cases are unilateral, with the right side of the face being affected more commonly (1.5:1).
+Only about 3% are bilateral.
+It peaks around age 60 to 70, its prevalence increasing with age 1,4.
 The maxillary branch (CN V2) is the most affected and the ophthalmic branch (CN V1) the least.

 Attacks of sudden shock-like excruciating pain, which usually lasts a few seconds to about two minutes, more often involving the maxillary branch.
-Typically, the pain is triggered by trivial stimuli such as talking, drinking, brushing teeth, shaving, chewing, lightly, and touching the face.
+Typically, the pain is triggered by trivial stimuli such as talking, drinking, brushing teeth, shaving, chewing and touching the face.
 However, it may also occur spontaneously 1.

 The clinical diagnosis criteria for trigeminal neuralgia are defined by the IASP (International Association for the Study of Pain) and the ICHD/IHS (International Classification of Headache Disorders / International Headache Society) as:

 - paroxysmal attacks of pain lasting from a fraction of second to two minutes, affecting one or more divisions of the trigeminal nerve

 - pain has at least one of the following: